 - The insurance coverage available: the ability of the defendant to pay can affect case value.
 Naming multiple defendants in a personal injury case could increase a victim’s payout, as it may lead to greater insurance coverage available.

 Limitations on damages must also be considered, such as contributory negligence or damage caps.
 The best way to understand how much your case could be worth is by consulting with an attorney.
 Our lawyers at Morris Bart will carefully review your case, analyze your losses and fight for the amount of financial compensation that you deserve.

 How Much does It Cost to Hire a Personal Injury Lawyer?

 We understand that an accident can leave you with medical bills and the inability to work and earn a living.
 Our law firm will not contribute to your financial concerns.
 We offer free, no-obligation case reviews for new clients to hear about their legal options.

-There are deadlines for filing a personal injury lawsuit after your accident, as outlined in Alabama Code §6-2-38.
-You typically only have two years after your accident to initiate your claim.
+There are deadlines for filing a personal injury lawsuit after your accident, as outlined in Ala.
+Code §6-2-38.
+You typically only have two years after your accident to initiate your case.
 This means you will need to act promptly.

 Ideally, your lawyer should get started on your case as soon as possible to navigate each step as it comes and give it the full attention it deserves.

-The Huntsville personal injury attorneys at Morris Bart, LLC, represent Alabama clients after they suffer accidents due to someone else’s carelessness, negligence, or recklessness.
+The Huntsville personal injury lawyers at the Morris Bart law firm represent Alabama clients after they suffer accidents due to someone else’s carelessness, negligence, or recklessness.
 Our attorneys are ready to help you recover your financial losses.

 Questions?Call us, Alabama.